pludov/mobindi/README.md

 ### Photo sequencer

 The sequence editor allows to program repeated shoots, possibily with various exposure and using dithering (with PHD2).
+Optionaly, Mobindi can inform you about the evolution of a sequence, either when things break or when manual intervention is required (ie for dark, manual filter wheels, ...)

 ![Sequence list UI](docs/sequence-view.png?raw=true "Sequence list UI")
 ![Sequence editor UI](docs/sequence-edit.png?raw=true "Sequence editor UI")